2013 World Junior and U23 Canoe Slalom Championships

 The 2013 ICF World Junior and U23 Canoe Slalom Championships took place in Liptovský Mikuláš, Slovakia from 17 to 21 July 2013 under the auspices of the International Canoe Federation (ICF) at the Ondrej Cibak Whitewater Slalom Course.
 It was the 15th edition of the competition for Juniors (U18) and the 2nd edition for the Under 23 category.

-No medals were awarded for the men's U23 C2 event due to the fact that it did not meet the criteria for a medal event.
+No medals were awarded for the men's U23 C2 event because it did not meet the criteria for a medal event.
 In an Olympic event there need to be at least 6 countries from 3 continents represented to count as a world championship event.